elcodi/docs/docs/cookbook/implementation/controller-command.md

 elcodi.command.populate_currency_rates
 ```

-Of course, and because only should depend on the Symfony Components, but never
+Of course, and because it should only depend on the Symfony Components, but never
-the Symfony Framework nor the FrameworkBundle, both implementations must extend
+the Symfony Framework nor the FrameworkBundle, both implementations must not extend
+Framework classes.

 ### Framework Controllers in Bamboo

 When you work in Bamboo (or in your project on top of Elcodi Components and
 Bundles) we don't recommend the usage of Controllers and Commands as services.
-We think that both implementations are Point of Entries and should be Framework
+We think that both implementations are Entry Points and should be Framework
 related.

 This means that your Controllers or Commands should never have business logic,
-and should should place all this logic in your service layer.
+and should place all this logic in your service layer.

-So, said that, we recommend the usage of *FrameworkBundle* Controller class to
+Having said that, we recommend the usage of *FrameworkBundle* Controller class to
-endow your controllers with an easy access to the DI container and a good set of
+endow your controllers with easy access to the DI container and a good set of
 pre-built methods.

 ``` php